apache/pulsar/site/docs/latest/functions/api.md

 Interface | Description | Use cases
 :---------|:------------|:---------
-"Native" interface | No Pulsar-specific libraries or special dependencies required (only core libraries from Java/Python) | Functions that don't require access to the function's [context](#context)
+Language-native interface | No Pulsar-specific libraries or special dependencies required (only core libraries from Java/Python) | Functions that don't require access to the function's [context](#context)
 Pulsar Function SDK for Java/Python | Pulsar-specific libraries that provide a range of functionality not provided by "native" interfaces | Functions that require access to the function's [context](#context)

-In Python, for example, this "native" function, which adds an exclamation point to all incoming strings and publishes the resulting string to a topic, would have no external dependencies:
+In Python, for example, this language-native function, which adds an exclamation point to all incoming strings and publishes the resulting string to a topic, would have no external dependencies:

 ```python
 def process(input):